2024

 Leveraged Funding (Non-Checkoff):

-No other funding has been secured for research on this pest.
-We will seek complementary funding from the Minnesota Rapid Agricultural Response to further evaluate the biology and interactions between soybean tentiform leafminer and soybean plants, and additional management tactics.
+We received complementary funding from the Minnesota Rapid Agricultural Response to further evaluate the biology and interactions between soybean tentiform leafminer and soybean plants, and additional management tactics.

 Show More